quki3/go/README.md

    - /B  Call code in an external package.
 With the follow <a href="https://go.dev/doc/tutorial/getting-started#code">doc</a>
    - /C. Create a Go module with the follow <a href="https://go.dev/doc/tutorial/create-module">documentaion</a> create two modules.
    - /D Test, with this documentation <a href="https://pkg.go.dev/testing#hdr-Examples">testing</a> make a funcion that must retur a positive num use Abs function provided by the math package. and test the number that this func return you must make two file num.go and num_test.go
+   - f/ make collection of distinguishable entities such that for any entity it is determined without ambiguity whether it belongs to the collection or not ( set, objects).